Maria Isabel Lopez: Personal life

-Lopez first married Hiroshi Yokohama, a former DHL executive in 1990.
-The couple wed and lived in Edogawa, Tokyo, Japan then later moved to the Philippines.
-They separated in 2006 due to claims of abuse and infidelity which later resulted to a marital annulment formalized in 2010.
-They have two children, Mara Lopez, an actress, and Kenyo Yokohama, a civil engineering graduate of De La Salle University.
-On 9 June 2019, Lopez married a Jewish—American former human rights lawyer, Jonathan Melrod and now residing in Sebastopol, California.
+Lopez first married Hiroshi Yokohama, a former DHL executive, in 1990.
+The couple wed and lived in Edogawa, Tokyo, Japan, then later moved to the Philippines.
+They separated in 2006 due to claims of abuse and infidelity, which later resulted in a marital annulment formalized in 2010.
+They have two children, Mara Lopez, an actress, and Kenyo Yokohama, a civil engineering graduate of Saint John the Baptist de la Salle University.
+On 9 June 2019, Lopez married a Jewish—American former human rights lawyer, Jonathan Melrod, and now residing in Sebastopol, California.

 Lopez studied at the Holy Trinity Catholic school in Sampaloc, Manila and later studied Fine Arts at the University of the Philippines Diliman.
 She is a member of the National Commission for Culture and the Arts.
-She served as Secretary of the Committee on Visual Arts in 2011–2013.
+She served as Secretary of the Committee on Visual Arts from 2011 to 2013.
 Lopez also completed art classes in the Chicago Mosaic School and the Institute of Mosaic Art in Berkeley, California.
 In 2015, she toured UNESCO Italian mosaics in Ravenna, Italy as part of her interest in mosaics.